 Occasionally a team of two is sufficient, occasionally four might be asked, depending on the size, complexity and particular needs of the department.
 The department chair issues invitations to reviewers after their approval by the Dean.

 A date mutually agreeable to the Dean and department is set.
 Visits last two to three days, preferably over a weekend to avoid excessive travel costs.
 Typically, a team arrives on Thursday, meets the department, and spends Friday and Saturday on campus with a Sunday departure.
-Departments must schedule an entry and exit interview with the team and the Dean.
+Departments must schedule an exit interview with the team and the Dean.